Qaqarot/qaqarot/doc/source/ising.rst

 Ising/QUBO problem
 ==================

-Blueqat "wq" module is a module for solbing Ising and Quadratic Unconstrained Binary Optimization (QUBO) problems.
+Blueqat wq module is a module for solbing Ising and Quadratic Unconstrained Binary Optimization (QUBO) problems.
 It includes local solver for Simulated Annealing (SA) and Simulated Quantum Annealing (SQA).
 You can also submit problems to D-Wave cloud machine using wq module.